ecdogaroglu/POLARIS/readme.md

 This repository implements two key frameworks from economic social learning theory:

-1. **Brandl Framework** (Learning without Experimentation): Agents learn from private signals and by observing other agents' actions, without direct payoff feedback from their own actions.
+1. **Strategic Experimentation Framework** (Keller, Rady (2020) Model): Agents allocate resources between a safe arm with known payoff and a risky arm with unknown state-dependent payoff, learning from their own and others' observed rewards.

-2. **Strategic Experimentation Framework** (Keller-Rady Model): Agents allocate resources between a safe arm with known payoff and a risky arm with unknown state-dependent payoff, learning from their own and others' observed rewards.
+2. **Learning without Experimentation Framework** (Brandl (2024) Model): Agents learn from private signals and by observing other agents' actions, without direct payoff feedback from their own actions.

 Both frameworks are implemented using the Partially Observable Active Markov Game (POAMG) formalism, which extends standard reinforcement learning to account for partial observability and strategic influence between agents.